 2. Pinched Nerve

-One form of back pain occurs due to a pinched nerve, commonly called sciatica.
-This occurs when the nerve, along some point in its pathway, is pinched or compressed, resulting in severe burning pain along the route of that nerve.
-This type of pain usually occurs on one side, and travels from the lower back down one leg, till the feet.
+One form of back pain that occurs due to a pinched nerve is commonly called sciatica.
+This occurs when the sciatic nerve, along some point in its pathway, is pinched or compressed, resulting in severe burning pain along the route of that nerve.

 3. Herniated Disc